WalrusWarrior/Goblin-Slayer/README.md

                     if yhp <= 0:
                         print("YOU DIED")
-                        print("You slayed", score, "monsters in your lifespan!") print("Over the course of your adventure you earned", gold,"gold coins!")
+                        print("You slayed", score, "monsters in your lifespan!") print("Over the course of your adventure you earned", gold, "gold coins!")
                     else:
-                        print("You now have", yhp, "health left!!")  # hp you have left action = input("What would you like to do? [atk] [run]\n\n")
+                        print("You now have", yhp, "health left!!")  # hp you have left action = input("What would you like to do? [atk] [run]\n\n") while action != "atk" and action != "run":      # checks that you type in a valid command print("invalid input please try again")
+                            action = input("What would you like to do? [atk] [run]")
             else:
                 ghp = ghp - dmg  # reg damage
                 print("\nYou hit the", monster, "for", dmg, "damage!")